chopralab/CLAW/readme.md

-    ├── Results/               # Folder for storing final analysis results ├── pymzml.yml             # YAML file for conda environment and dependencies ├── Lipid_MRM_parser_v2.ipynb   # Python notebook for data parsing and analysis ├── main_code.R            # R script for edgeR analysis and visualization ├── Figures/               # Folder for supporting figures (if any) ├── requirements/          # Folder containing other necessary files └── README.md              # Documentation and project overview
+    ├── Results/               # Folder for storing final analysis results ├── pymzml.yml             # YAML file for conda environment and dependencies ├── Lipid_MRM_parser_v2.ipynb   # Python notebook for data parsing and analysis ├── edgeR.R            # R script for edgeR analysis and visualization ├── Figures/               # Folder for supporting figures (if any) ├── requirements/          # Folder containing other necessary files └── README.md              # Documentation and project overview